 Currently growing: This soil in this hoop house has been covered with a layer of manure and mulched.

 In addition to the greenhouse attached to the south side of the NCAT building (not pictured on this map), the SIFT farm includes this freestanding greenhouse.
 Built in 1978 as a demonstration of a low-cost passive solar greenhouse (meaning we add no additional heat), and facing due south to capture the maximum amount of sunlight, NCAT employees used it for years to grow vegetables in the raised beds.
 SIFT took over management of the greenhouse in 2011.

-Currently growing in the freestanding greenhouse: Bell peppers, basil, strawberries, okra, tomatoes.
+Currently growing in the attached greenhouse: Sage.

 Constructed in 2012 from old shipping pallets and revamped in 2013, the majority of SIFT's composting happens in these four large bins.
 With donations from local grocery stores, cafes, and community members, as well as scraps from around the farm, we build our own valuable soil amendment.
 Compost is great for adding nutrients to the soil, as well as binding together soil particles to improve soil structure and better retain water and nutrients—an essential when your soil is as sandy as ours.